 "You know what, ain't just stories!
-Those ancient beings, the ones that were here long before the Europeans arrived.
+Those ancient beings, the ones that were here long before the Europeans arrived, and even before the first humans learned to make fire.
 They exist.
 I saw one.
 Anyway, I couldn't move.
 I was frozen in place, literally.
 That water was damn cold, and I was tired and I felt sick from before.
 So i just looked at it, and said... hey."

 "You look in the eyes of a being whose existence predates that of our own and you say hey."

 Sy paused then.
-His nails had pierced the packet of mustard, exposing its entrails.
+His nails had pierced the packet of mustard, exposing its yellow entrails.
 He licked his fingers clean, and squeezed the last of the mustard straight into his mouth.
-He recoiled at the taste, but then continued the story...
+He recoiled at the taste, smirked, and then continued the story...

 "How is any of that true..."